Regularly updated, this webpage can give you the latest information on:

 Everyone 16 and over can get the vaccine.

-If you are aged 18, or are 3 months away from your 18th birthday, you can book appointments online or by phone at Churchill Square (former Topshop store) and Brighton Racecourse by clicking this link
+If you are aged 16 and over you can book appointments online or by phone at Churchill Square (former Topshop store) and Brighton Racecourse by clicking this link:

 Call 119 (free).
 Or you can wait to be contacted by your GP